So you’re trying to figure out what to do after standardized testing.

 Add a BrainPop video, work outside, incorporate literacy centers, permit students to write in pen, etc.

-Wrapping Up: What to Do After Standardized Testing
+Final Thoughts On What to Do After Standardized Testing

-No more trying to figure out what to do after standardized testing.
-This list of activities covers you until the end of the school year.
+These activities cover you until the end of the school year.